America’s Oldest Restaurant Has Been Around For Over 300 Years

 History buffs, ahoy!
 Whether you have a culinary road trip planned or live nearby, the oldest restaurants in the country have stuck around for a reason.
 Work up an appetite for these storied spots, and soak up some of the old-timey vibes with your meal.
-You won’t want to miss New York’s 300-year-old eatery — it’s America’s oldest restaurant (on page 9).
+You’ve got to check out the landmark eatery that’s been open in the same New York spot for 300 years (page 9).

 Next: For cold beer and a warm atmosphere, visit this Arizona saloon.